-As we head into 2026, NSW and QLD property owners should take a moment to revisit their land tax position.
+As we head into 2026, NSW, VIC and QLD property owners should take a moment to revisit their land tax position.
 While some settings remain unchanged, other rules are now firmly in place and may affect whether you qualify for key exemptions, particularly if you share ownership of your home or hold property through more complex structures.

-Both state’s land tax thresholds for the 2026 year remain unchanged.
+Each state’s land tax thresholds for the 2026 year remain unchanged.

 NSW: